Managing Director of the European XFEL in Hamburg, Germany

 Binhua Lin is a Research Professor and the Executive Director of NSF’s ChemMatCARS at The University of Chicago.
 ChemMatCARS, operating Sector 15 at the Advanced Photon Source, Argonne National Laboratory, is a National User Facility dedicated to synchrotron research in chemistry and materials sciences.
 Binhua started her research on structural phase transitions and dynamics of monolayers of molecules at the air/water interface during her PhD research with Prof. Pulak Dutta at Northwestern University and her postdoctoral research with Prof. Stuart A. Rice at the University of Chicago.
 Since 1994, Binhua has been with ChemMatCARS, serving first as the beamline scientist for the liquid surface/interface scattering facility, and then as the Executive Director for ChemMatCARS.
 Binhua’s research has been focused on the interactions, ordering and elastic response of liganded nanoparticles self-assembled at the air-water interface, as well as on the hydrodynamic coupling of colloids in confined geometries.

-Dr. Alessandra Luchini is a postdoctoral researcher at the Niels Bohr Institute – University of Copenhagen (Denmark) since 2017.
-She completed her PhD in Physical Chemistry in 2016 at the University of Naples “Federico II” and then became postdoc in 2016 at the Institute Laue Langevin (ILL) in Grenoble (France).
-Her research focuses on the experimental investigation of membrane proteins with surface-sensitive techniques, in particular using Neutron Reflectometry.
+Dr. Alessandra Luchini is the instrument scientist for the neutron reflectometer ESTIA at the European Spallation Source (ESS) in Lund, Sweden.
+She completed her PhD in Physical Chemistry in 2016 at the University of Naples “Federico II” and then became postdoctoral researcher at the Institute Laue Langevin (ILL) in Grenoble (France) in 2016.
+From 2017-2020 she was postdoctoral researcher in biophysics and at the Niels Bohr Institute, University of Copenhagen, Denmark.
+Her research focuses on the experimental investigation of membrane proteins with surface-sensitive techniques, and in particular with neutron reflectometry.

 Associate Professor, Saha Institute of Nuclear Physics, Kolkata, India